VovaMind/KnowledgeBase/2022/peopleware.md

 *  Quality vs time restrictions.
 Less quality/excellence - eng folks are less happy.
 Management perspective is different - time is more important than quality.
 Ideal approach: veto on too strict deadlines.
 *  Parkinson's law: work expands so as to fill the time available for its completion.
 It's was a kind of joke intially.
 Many folks consider it seriously.
 Estimations aren't helpful for productivity, especially top-down ones.
 Estimations from third parties (system analysists etc) tend to work better than company ones, but it's still better without estimations.
 *  We have tendency to seek simple non-working solutions for hard problems.
 In reality, the solutions tend to be complicated/unpleasant.
 Hot/new tricks/technologies aren't' the answer normally.
 Manager's function isn't to make people work, but to make it possible for people to work.
+*  Work split is three big chunks: alone, 1:1, more people.
+More people is ~20-30% -> optimize for working alone / in pairs.

 ## Office environment